Back to blog

 npx react-native init MyApp --template @native-base/react-native-template-typescript

-To set up a basic React Native app, use the steps given here.
+If you want to use an existing project, set up a basic React Native app using the steps given here.
 Ignore this step if already completed.

 # Create a new React Native app with react-native cli